Tqualizer/Directional-object-tracking-with-TFLite-and-Edge-TPU/README.md

 # Directional object tracking with TFLite and optional Edge TPU boost
 This code performs object detection and tracking using a pre-trained Tensor Flow Lite (TFLite) model.
 In addition it can track for each unique object how it is moving through the frame of vision i.e. if it is moving up /  down / left / right or just stationary

+Credits:
+* Main boilerplate for object detection and labelling using TFLite & Edge TPU - Evan Juras https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi
+* This code was based off the TensorFlow Lite image classification example at: https://github.com/tensorflow/tensorflow/blob/master/tensorflow/lite/examples/python/label_image.py
+* Centroid tracking helper code for object tracking: https://github.com/lev1khachatryan/Centroid-Based_Object_Tracking

 As with my previous project there is a filter built into the code so the type of object to track can be specified.
 For example it can be set to only track all 'people' moving through the frame but ignore other objects such as dogs or bikes.
 The results are most accurate when the camera is aimed at a fixed area in which objects will move through over the course of a few seconds.